AJV009/XeonAJ_AJV009/readme.md

 - **Languages Known:** English, Hindi, Marathi, Malayalam.

 # Career Objective
-### An opportunity to utilize my skills and and take my ablities in computing further.
-As am just getting started with AI, I expect to join a big community experimenting with AI technologies.
+## An opportunity to utilize my skills and and take my ablities in computing further.
+As am just getting started with AI and Security, I expect to join a big community experimenting with a lot of random technologies.

 # Experiences, Certificates and Skills
 ### Internship at QED42 (Sept 2020 - present)